Poxviridae: Replication

-The replication of poxvirus is unusual for a virus with double-stranded DNA genome because it occurs in the cytoplasm, although this is typical of other large DNA viruses.
-Poxvirus encodes its own machinery for genome transcription, a DNA dependent RNA polymerase, which makes replication in the cytoplasm possible.
+The replication of Poxvirus is unusual for a virus with a double-stranded DNA genome, because it occurs in the cytoplasm, although this is typical of other large DNA viruses.
+Poxvirus encodes its own machinery for genome transcription, a DNA-dependent RNA polymerase, which makes replication in the cytoplasm possible.
 Most double-stranded DNA viruses require the host cell's DNA-dependent RNA polymerase to perform transcription.
 These host polymerases are found in the nucleus, and therefore most double-stranded DNA viruses carry out a part of their infection cycle within the host cell's nucleus.